View Claudia Adomat's Obituary on knoxnews.com and share memories

 |

-Claudia Adomat died Saturday August 31 after a long battle with cancer.
-She was retired from UT Hospital and a member of the Baptist faith.
+Claudia Adomat died Saturday, August 31, 2019 after a long battle with cancer.
+She was retired from UT Hospital after many years of service.